Is the GMAT Official Guide Enough?

 A new version of the Official Guide is published every year and is named to indicate its year of publication.
 So, generally, the way to get the latest edition of the GMAT Official Guide is simply to buy the edition with the current year in its name.

 That said, the Official Guide doesn’t change much from year to year.
-So, if you have an older edition that is not more than around five years old, you can prepare just fine with that edition, though you may not be able to use it to access the online question bank.
+So, if you have an older edition that is not more than around 5 years old, you can prepare just fine with that edition, though you may not be able to use it to access the online question bank.

 KEY FACT: